heltonmaia/ECT/raspi/cluster/InstallHadoop.md

 ### Exemplo wordCount:

-#### Copy the file,check HDFS for the file then run wordCount on the file
+#### Copy the file,check HDFS for the file then run wordCount on the file:

 hdfs dfs -copyFromLocal /opt/hadoop/LICENSE.txt /license.txt